Yoga Teacher Training

 FAQ

 Is this course only to learn to teach Ashtanga Vinyasa yoga?
-No. Ashtanga Vinyasa is one of the original forms of vinyasa yoga.
-It provides a base from which to sequence and teach vinyasa yoga in general.
-Detailed discussion on what vinyasa is, and how to correctly teach vinyasa yoga is covered in the course.
-Many of our graduates go on to teach group Vinyasa flow, power yoga, Core yoga, slow flow, beginners yoga and Private yoga.
+No. Ashtanga Vinyasa is one of the original forms of Vinyasa yoga.
+It provides a base from which to sequence and teach Vinyasa yoga in general.
+Detailed discussion on what Vinyasa is, and how to correctly teach Vinyasa yoga is covered in the course.
+Many of our graduates go on to teach group Vinyasa flow, power yoga, Core yoga, slow flow, beginners yoga, and Private yoga.
 Restorative yoga is discussed, however it is recommended that our separate Restorative training module is taken after this course.

 What is the time commitment each week in addition to the scheduled course hours?
 There is an expectation that students are maintaining their personal asana and prescribed pranayama practice throughout the course.
 Some do this in the studio, others at home.
 Expect a minimum of one hour, most days of the week to be dedicated to practice.

 Will I be able to teach right away after the course?
 Some graduates will feel ready to teach, others will want more practice first.
 We recommend that new teacher training graduates maintain another form of employment (if income is necessary) in the beginning.
 Many hours are spent in the course practice teaching with peers and getting immediate feedback.
-We do recommend that graduates shadow senior teachers whenever possible, however they will be able to teach vinyasa classes following the training.
-Graduates from our YTT automatically qualify for acceptance to our saught-after Teacher Mentorship Program.
+We do recommend that graduates shadow senior teachers whenever possible, however they will be able to teach Vinyasa classes following the training.
+Graduates from our YTT automatically qualify for acceptance to our sought-after Teacher Mentorship Program.

 How is this yoga teacher training different than others I see advertised?
 This training has been very carefully designed over years of experience teaching and training teachers.
 Key traditional ingredients are maintained that are often left out or inaccurately represented in many western trainings – namely Sanskrit, correct classical pranayama, accurate terminology and history, yoga kriyas, and clear understanding of what yoga is and is not.
-In addition, as research scientists, Arielle & Paul bring a level of expertise and knowledge that supports their extensive experience within the practice that is not found at other schools.
+In addition, as research scientists, Arielle + Jeff bring a level of expertise and knowledge that supports their extensive experience within the practice that is not found at other schools.
 Their primary academic research areas are anatomy & physiology, pranayama and yoga anthropology.
 The feedback we have received from graduates is that we cut out the fluff, keep things practical and teach what is relevant sharing yoga authentically.

 I have very little or no experience in Ashtanga Yoga, is this training right for me?
 There is no experience in Ashtanga Vinyasa yoga necessary to take the training.
 The Ashtanga sequence is used as a base to explore asana and assisting as it is one of the original forms of vinyasa.
 This provides graduates with a clear understanding of vinyasa and the foundation needed to sequence their own dynamic classes and lead a basic Ashtanga class.